Standing at the giant snow-covered peaks is the most blissful feeling once can get in his/her life.

 These are among the most dangerous and hardest mountains to climb.
 Standing at the summit of these peaks is a lifetime adventure.
 However, it is challenging at the same time.

-So, before heading to one of them, make sure you have the proper experience, logistics, determination, along with physical and mental wellness that these mountains require.
+So, before heading to one of them, make sure you have the proper mountaineering experience, logistics, mountaineering gears, determination, along with physical and mental wellness that these mountains require.

 Not just that, you need to choose the right time and right sets of people so that you won’t end up doomed in another mountaineering disaster.